Azure-Samples/cognitive-services-sample-data-files/language-service/Custom text classification/readme.md

 Dataset from Web of scince, CC BY 4.0 (https://creativecommons.org/licenses/by-sa/3.0/us/legalcode), modified by Microsoft

-## Multilple label classification - Movie Summary
+## Multiple label classification - Movie Summary

 This is a sample dataset adapted from the CMU Movie Summary public dataset.
 This was prepared by Microsoft Azure Language Services product team to prepare this dataset to be used as a sample for getting started with [Custom text classification](https://aka.ms/ctc-docs).
 This sample dataset consists of 210 files  each of them is a movie summary.
 Each movie can be classified into one or more of the following classes: "Mystery", "Drama", "Thriller", "Comedy", "Action".